Twitchkidd/master-blaster/README.md

 - And there's a local copy with just master,
 - And no branch of that name.

+It also optionally adds a git alias `git new` that starts up repos with 'main' or a custon name already!

 ## Instructions!

 To run `master-blaster`, have Python 3.7 or up installed, and pipenv.
 Then ... let's see ...